 In Cambodia, which is positioned as one of the least developed countries in the world, about 80% of the population of about 15.57 million people (WB, 2015) lives in rural areas (MOP, 2013).
 Among the working population, 64.3% are engaged in the agriculture sector (ADB, 2015) and account for 28.2% of the gross domestic product of the country (WB, 2015).
 The Cambodian government has prioritized the sector for poverty alleviation through increased income from agriculture, including crop and livestock production (MOP, 2014).
 Due to recent economic and population growth, the demand for meat has increased and this can enhance livestock production (MAFF 2015).
-Since then, pork has been the most consumed meat in Cambodia, and small-scale farmers have supplied about

-70% of the pigs consumed (Huynh, et al., 2006).
+Since then, pork has been the most consumed meat in Cambodia, and small-scale farmers have supplied about 70% of the pigs consumed (Huynh, et al., 2006).
 However, the importation of pigs and pork meat from Vietnam and Thailand has been increasing (Tornimbene and Drew, 2012).
 Cambodian domestic pig production peaked in 2006, before starting to decrease (FAO, 2020).
 Since mid-2015, the price of pigs has been decreasing due to increasing pig imports, and local farmers cannot meet their daily expenses (Phnom Penh Post, 2016).
 Tornimben and Drew (2012) argued that the increase of lower priced imported products has discouraged Cambodian farmers from raising pigs and in extreme cases, abandon their business.
 Vathana and Takeya (2006) clarified the advantageous conditions of that have resulted in lower production costs in those neighboring countries compared to small-scale Cambodian pig production.
 In addition, in 2012 the Association of South East Asian Nations signed a free trade agreement to lift the tariff barriers of all items within the region (FAO, 2012).
 This loss of protection could greatly impact small-scale pig farmers under more severe business environments in the near future.
 Moreover, as large-scale pig companies with commercialized production systems have increased their supply share in Cambodia, the family-based small-scale pig farming faces more challenges competing with cheaper and higher quality pigs from both imported and commercialized products (Thai, 2018).
-Strom et al (2017) clarified that small-scale pig farmers recognized the main constraints to pig-keeping were low pig sales prices due to the increase of imported pigs as well as high feed costs and pig diseases.
+Strom et al (2017) clarified that small-scale pig farmers recognized the main constraints to pig-keeping were high feed costs and pig diseases as well as low pig sales prices.
 Recently, the high cost of compound feed and high labor requirement make it less attractive for farmers to continue this business (Ashley et al., 2018).

-Previous studies on pig farming in Cambodia discussed the advantages of utilizing agricultural by-products as feed for fattening pigs (Vathana and Takeya, 2004).
-Yagura et al (2010) suggests that by-products from rice milling and rice liquor production can be used for feeding pigs to fatten them up when these by-products are available in appreciable quantities.
-However, no research has been found that gives a detailed situation report on how small-scale pig farmers in Cambodia are coping with the declining price of pigs due to the increasing importation of pigs.
+Previous studies on pig farming in Cambodia discussed the advantages of utilizing agricultural by-products as pig fattening feeds (Vathana and Takeya, 2004).
+Yagura et al (2010) suggests that the by-products of rice milling and rice liquor production can be used as pig fattening feeds when available in appreciable quantities.
+However, no research has been found that gives a detailed situation on how small-scale pig farmers in Cambodia are coping with the declining price of pigs due to the increasing pig importation.

-This study aims to identify various management styles of small-scale pig farming and analyze their business status to find a profitable management style under lower sales price conditions.
+This study aimed to identify various management styles for small-scale pig farming and analyze their business statuses to discuss the profitable management styles under low sales price conditions.